BNS Osman

 BNS Osman was a modified Type 053H frigate of the Bangladesh Navy, bought in 1988 from China.
-She was the first guided missile frigate to enter service with the Bangladesh Navy.
-The ship was named after the third Rashidun Caliph Uthman.
+She was the first guided missile frigate to enter service with the Bangladesh Navy.It was named in honor of the third Rashidun Caliph, Hazrat Osman (RA).

 Design

 Powered by two 8,000 hp type 12 E 390V diesel engines that drive two propellers, Osman had a maximum speed of 26 kn.
 She had a range of 2,700 nmi at 18 kn.